Kumar-Jy/Nabu-arch-images/TROUBLESHOOTING.md

 ## Wi-Fi MAC is random or the interface is renamed (`wlan0` → `wld0`)

-`nabu-pmac` derives a deterministic Wi-Fi MAC from the board serial and sets it on boot.
+`nabu-pmac` derives Wi-Fi MAC from the board serial and sets it on boot.
 Older images ran the service *after* NetworkManager, so NetworkManager's own (random per-boot) MAC won; newer systemd also renames the wireless interface (`wlan0` → `wld0`).